CospanDesign/nysa/docs/getting_started.rst

 Nysa will query the host computer for any boards attached.
 It even queried simulated boards.
 Any of the above boards can be used in the following examples.

-**Note About Unique Names**
-Nysa will always prioritize a physical board over a simulated board.
-For example if I ran the command ``nysa ping`` Nysa will look for a physical board, in my case **artemis_usb2**, and ping the board.
-If there was no physical board attached the ``nysa ping`` command would return an error because there is more than one possible board to ping like the following:
+**Note about implicit devices**
+When executing a command that interfaces with a board Nysa will attempt to determine which board the user is refering to.
+For example, if the 'artemis_usb2' board was the only board attached to my computer and I types ``nysa ping`` Nysa will send a ping down to artemis_usb2.
+The command ``nysa ping`` would be the same as typing ``nysa ping artemis_usb2 -s FTYNUFY9`` (Assuming FTYNUFY9 was the board's serial number).
+If there are multiple boards for a single platform the user will need to explicitly write the entire command.

+As an example, if there were no physical boards attached and the ``nysa ping`` was issued, the following would occur:

 .. code-block:: bash

+    $> nysa ping
     Error: ping_board: Serial number (ID) required because there are multiple platforms availble Available IDs:
         dionysus_spi_pmod